 One of the biggest mistakes that we see from people intending to move to Ireland for the first time is that they mistakenly assume that an Irish CV is the same as a resume in their home country.
 Worse still, many assume that it is identical to the typical North American-style resume.
 This is a misconception that needs to be quashed right away.

-Failure to take the time to learn what makes a CV different to a resume looks lazy and will, in all likelihood, reduce your chances of even getting an interview, not to mention a job.
-So, if you want your CV to stand out for all the right reasons, the first thing you need to do is make sure that your CV looks like a CV, reads like a CV, and acts like a CV.
+Failure to take the time to learn what makes a CV in Ireland different to a resume looks lazy and will, in all likelihood, reduce your chances of even getting an interview, not to mention a job.
+So, if you want your CV in Ireland to stand out for all the right reasons, the first thing you need to do is make sure that your CV looks like a CV, reads like a CV, and acts like a CV.
+A good way of doing that is taking the time to create a high-quality CV template for Ireland

 When it comes to an Irish CV versus the classic North American resume, the one thing that they have in common is tone.
 Both documents will be formal; however, that does not mean that they are identical.
 In fact, a great resume could often end up being a poor or average CV, and vice-versa.